May 11, 2026 7 min read

 Not all cleansers are equal, though.
 A study published in PMC found that natural soaps are less toxic to skin cells and more biodegradable than synthetic detergents.
 Many conventional cleansers strip your skin's natural oils and weaken the protective barrier, leaving skin tight and reactive.

-Here are our cleansers, matched to skin type:
+Here are The Yellow Bird's cleansers, matched to skin type:

 Exfoliation isn't a daily step, but it's an important one.
 After cleansing on exfoliation days, a scrub removes dead skin cells, unclogs pores, and gives your complexion a brighter look.